• Skip to primary navigation

 And I’m glad I did.
 Quinoa that’s been rinsed before being cooked is quite good.
 No bitter taste.

 But still that bag of quinoa gradually got pushed to the back of the freezer again only to be eventually forgotten … again.
 I really didn’t want to take the time and trouble to rinse quinoa every time I wanted some.
 Those tiny seeds are just not that easy to wash.
-You either have to change the water many times to get all the bitterness out or you have to rinse them for several minutes under running water and they tended to slip right through even my very-fine mesh strainer.
+You have to change the water many times to get all the bitterness out.
+Or you have to rinse them for several minutes under running water, which isn’t easy.
+They tended to slip right through even my very-fine mesh strainer.

 But now all that is changed.